 CABINETS: What to put around those counters?
 Cabinets in white, ebony or deep walnut, particularly with a contrasting countertop.
 Or introduce some breathing room via open shelving, says Brielle Ferreira, homes editor for Coastal Living.
 “When you have bright, colorful plates that you want to show off, [open shelving] really adds something casual and fresh to the kitchen,” she says.

 Now let’s talk eye candy: faucet finishes.
 Thanks to the rise of retro kitchens, chrome is enjoying its time in the sun.
 But bronze, which looks good (and knows it) in a variety of design environments, is nipping at chrome’s heels.
 Planning an of-the-moment black-and-white kitchen but frazzled about the faucet?
 Check out Delta’s Fuse™ two-tone faucets and thank us later.
-Oh, and remember, a faucet without a matching soap dispenser is like a beautiful woman without earrings.
+Oh, and remember, a faucet with a matching soap dispenser is a beautiful and complete look.

 Stainless steel and granite-composite sinks are filling the fashion bill, although apron-front farmhouse sinks, with their nostalgic look and sheer drama, still have a faithful following.